Barcelona nets late winner, cuts Atlético's lead to 1 point - WHIZ News

+MADRID (AP) — A late winner by Ousmane Dembélé gave Barcelona control of its own fate in the race for the Spanish league title.

-MADRID (AP) — Ousmane Dembélé scored a 90th-minute winner as Barcelona defeated 10-man Valladolid 1-0 Monday to move within a point of Spanish league leader Atlético Madrid.
+Dembélé scored in the 90th minute on Monday as Barcelona defeated 10-man Valladolid 1-0 to move within a point of league leader Atlético Madrid.

 Barcelona had been struggling to break through the tight defensive scheme of Valladolid, which played a man down from the 80th after Óscar Plano was sent off for a foul from behind to stop a dangerous run by Dembélé.

+“It’s proof that this is a very difficult league, you have to fight hard to win in every match,” Lenglet said.
+“We created many chances and scored the winner in the end.
+We are happy but we have to keep working because this is far from over.”

 Atlético lost 1-0 at Sevilla on Sunday to see its once-comfortable cushion vanish.
-Seeking its first league title sine 2014, Atlético has been gradually losing ground at the top of the standings.
+Seeking its first league title sine 2014, Diego Simeone’s team has been gradually losing ground at the top of the standings.
 Its lead over Barcelona was more than 10 points a few weeks ago.

 Atlético’s gap to third-place Real Madrid — which defeated Eibar 2-0 on Saturday — is three points with nine rounds left.